HMS Triumph (1903): World War I

 Triumph was recommissioned using the crews of demobilised river gunboats, supplemented with two officers, 100 ratings, and six signallers from the Duke of Cornwall's Light Infantry, and was ready for sea on 6 August 1914.
-Triumph took part in operations off the German colony of Tsingtao, China in early August 1914, with the intention of stopping German shipping entering or returning to the port.
+Triumph took part in operations off the German colony of Qingdao, China in early August 1914, with the intention of stopping German shipping entering or returning to the port.
 Triumph, together with the French cruiser Dupleix, captured the German merchant ship Senegambia, laden with coal and cattle, on the morning of 21 August, with Dupliex then chasing and eventually capturing a second merchant ship, the C. Ferd Laeiz.
 On the evening of 21 August, Triumph captured the German merchant ship Frisia, also carrying coal and cattle.
-On 23 August 1914, she was attached to the Imperial Japanese Navy's Second Fleet, and after disembarking her Army volunteers at Wei-hai-wei, participated in the campaign against the German colony at Tsingtao.
-In September, Triumph, together with the destroyer Usk, escorted a convoy carrying British troops for operations against Tsingtao, with Triumph taking part in several bombardments of German positions until the capture of Tsingtao by the Japanese.
+On 23 August 1914, she was attached to the Imperial Japanese Navy's Second Fleet, and after disembarking her Army volunteers at Weihai, participated in the campaign against the German colony at Qingdao.
+In September, Triumph, together with the destroyer Usk, escorted a convoy carrying British troops for operations against Qingdao, with Triumph taking part in several bombardments of German positions until the capture of Qingdao by the Japanese.
 Triumph was hit by a German shell during a bombardment on 14 October, damaging a mast, and killing one crewman and wounding two more.
-With Tsingtao in Japanese hands, Triumph returned to Hong Kong for a refit on 19 November 1914.
+With Qingdao in Japanese hands, Triumph returned to Hong Kong for a refit on 19 November 1914.

 Upon completion of her refit in January 1915, Triumph was transferred to the Dardanelles for service in the Dardanelles Campaign.
 The ship departed Hong Kong on 12 January and stopped at Suez from 7 February to 12 February before moving on to join the Dardanelles Squadron.
 Triumph took part in the opening attack on the entrance forts on 18 February and 19 February, and joined the predreadnoughts Albion and Cornwallis in using her secondary battery to silence the fort at Sedd el Bahr on 25 February.
 She, Albion, and Majestic were the first Allied battleships to enter the Turkish Straits during the campaign when they carried out the initial attack on the inner forts on 26 February.
 She also took part in the attack on Fort Dardanos on 2 March 1915.
 She and Swiftsure were detached from the Dardanelles on 5 March for operations against forts at Smyrna, returning to the Dardanelles on 9 March.